|

 translations apply.

-from early-vintage AT&T troff to a form suitable for
+produced by early-vintage AT&T troff to a form suitable for

 Versatec and Benson-Varian plotters.)